-- Lake Rotoaira The Taupo Fishery Regulations and Angler Notices do not apply at Lake Rotoaira.
-This lake is managed under the Rotoaira Trout Fishing Regulations 1979.
-However, a Taupo District Fishing Licence is required to fish there plus access permit is issued by the Lake Rotoaira Trust.
+The Taupo Fishery Regulations and Angler Notices do not apply at Lake Rotoaira - the lake is managed under the Rotoaira Trout Fishing Regulations 1979.
+However, a Taupo District Fishing Licence is required to fish there as well as an access permit issued by the Lake Rotoaira Trust.

 - Lake Kuratau and the river upstream of the lake: 30 cm.

-- Lake Rotoaira: 35 cm as per the Rotoaira Trout Fishing Regulations 1979.
+- Lake Rotoaira: 35 cm as measured per the Rotoaira Trout Fishing Regulations 1979.